-3. given the article final approval prior to publication.
+- given the article final approval prior to publication.

-The measurements made by e.g. the Swedish Research Council are based on the fact that such data is correct.
-In accordance with a decision taken by the vice-chancellor of University West (dnr 2013/1144 A 21) the affiliation shall be written as follows:University West
+The measurements made by the library and the Swedish Research Council are based on the fact that affiliations are correct.
+In accordance with a decision taken by the vice-chancellor of University West (dnr 2017/623 A 21) the affiliation shall be written as follows:University West

 S-461 86 Trollhättan, Sweden